 A genetic counselor is a Masters and board-certified healthcare professional, trained to assess risk based on personal and family medical history of a genetic predisposition to developing cancer present in a family, explain the risks, benefits and limitations of genetic testing, as well as explain results of genetic testing including a review of evidence-based medical management guidelines, if available.
 Genetic counselors in the state of Indiana are required to be licensed.

 Who do I contact if I am interested in a site-to-site telegenetics visit?

-An order for genetic testing from your doctor is required.
 The genetic counselor extender will work with your physician to be sure we have the appropriate paperwork.
 The genetic counselor extender will also send you a link to a family history collection tool to help triage you to the best type of appointment (in-person risk assessment with the genetic counselor extender or telegenetics session with the certified genetic counselor).
 If you have questions, concerns, or are interested in telegenetics, please contact a genetic counselor extender at the contact information below.

 Where can I access site-to-site telegenetics?
 What is the contact information?

 Telegenetics is available in the following St. Vincent hospitals locations: